tpwo/google-keep-extractor/README.md

 # Google Keep Extractor

-It parses JSON files from Keep export and converts them to a single structured Markdown file.
+Parse JSON files from Keep export and convert them to a single structured Markdown file.
 Attachments and images are ignored.

 You can download Google Keep backup file by visiting: